ais-one/cookbook/README.md

 # What Is vue-crud-x

-> A VueJS CRUD component which is customisable and extensible to suit more complex situations such as Nested CRUD, custom filters, use of GraphQL or REST to access various datastores.
+> A VueJS CRUD component which is customisable and extensible to suit more complex situations such as Nested CRUD, custom filters, forms, use of GraphQL or REST to access various datastores.
 Vuetify is used for layout components but can be changed to alternatives such as ElementUI (by changing components from Vuetify to ElementUI)

 ## Examples To Get You Up And Running